intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/05-Implementing_Multiple_Extensions.md

 Note that, in addition to the interface itself, we have included a class that returns metadata about the extension feature's operations, and we have annotated our interface methods with `[ExtensionFeatureOperation]` attributes.
 These attributes allow us to define provider methods for retrieving metadata about the operations so that we do not have to provide this information when we bind the operations.

 Note as well that, when defining the metadata about the input and output parameters, we are defining our JSON schemas manually using the `SchemaBuilder` class from the [JsonSchema.Net.Generation](https://www.nuget.org/packages/JsonSchema.Net.Generation/) library.
-It is useful to manually define these schemas when our input and/or output types are primitive types that we cannot annotate with attributes to customise automatically-generated schemas.
+The `ToJsonElement()` extension method from the `DataCore.Adapter.Json` namespace automatically serializes the schema to the format that we require.
+It is useful to manually define schemas when our input and/or output types are primitive types that we cannot annotate with attributes to customise automatically-generated schemas.

 Next, we will update our `PingPongExtension` class to implement our new interface: